 Of course, as with all cities, it has its problems.
 I think the worst is petty crime of the pick-pocketing variety.
 You have to be on red alert in every tourist area, on the metro, and at the beach.
 Don’t carry valuables in backpacks, never sit at a café with your bag on the floor (put it on your knees), and don’t lower your guard when you watch a “magician” on the Ramblas… you’ll walk away with far less than you bargained for.

-Some people say that Catalonia’s fight for independence turns some expats off and away.
+Some people say that Catalonia’s fight for independence turns some expats off.
 I think if you go in with your eyes wide open to the possibility of change, you’ll have no problems.
 Taxes may rise, or fall, but overall expats are unlikely to notice a great change.

 Lucy Culpepper